-We believe that the best theater education combines experiential courses that emphasize learning-through-doing with theater studies courses in which students explore dramatic literature and performance within historical and cultural contexts.
+We believe that the strongest theater education combines practical courses that emphasize learning-through-doing with theater studies courses in which students explore dramatic literature and performance within historical and cultural contexts.
 We offer the major or minor in theater.

 We offer studio courses in which your artistic skills as an actor, director, designer or playwright will be challenged and strengthened, including:

 - Advanced Acting: Styles; Shakespeare; The Realists

 - Playwriting: Exposure to the Elements

 - The Solo Performance Event

 Courses in theater history and dramatic literature (both inside and outside the department) will develop your analytical skills and provide you with opportunities to explore theatrical performance as a forum through which social concerns are debated and discussed, such as:

 - Art of Protest: Occupy ________

 - Intersecting Performances: Dance-Theater (cross-listed with the Dance Department)

 - The AIDS Epidemic in Theater and Film